 We have all encountered dysfunctional workplaces or communities, right?
 Even in our B2B communities!
 Places where negativity, bullying or ‘bad behaviour’ is rife, perhaps even overtly or covertly expected, rewarded or valued.

-This leaves toxicity that many can feel but only the strongest survive in.
+This leaves an air of toxicity that many can feel but only the strongest survive.
 And who do I mean when I say the strongest?
-Well, the strongest are those who are willing and able to ‘play along’, to deliver the expected behaviour in order to survive – or to ‘get something’ they think they want or need.
+Well, the strongest are those who are willing and able to ‘play along’, to deliver the expected behaviours in order to survive – or to ‘get something’ they believe they need or want.

 But there are others who speak up, change their lives, help to change the lives of others through the work that they do, which can be liberating and healing for everyone involved.